-When buying woodworking tools, look to established brands with long records of producing quality, long-lasting tools that are worth the money and will last for years.
-Well made tools are easier and help you work safely.
-Invest in trusted brands that stand behind their products with warranties and in some cases lifetime guarantees.
+When buying woodworking tools, look to established brands with long records of producing quality, long-lasting tools that are worth the money.
+Well-made tools cut down on frustration and improve your odds of completing projects successfully.
+Invest in trusted brands that stand behind their products with warranties and, in some cases, lifetime guarantees.

 Ease of Use

 Look for tools that are comfortable for you to use and that match your skill level.
 For example, not everyone needs the most powerful or feature-stuffed table saw available.
 If you plan to use your tools at various worksites, consider portability features, such as folding stands or legs, overall weight, and size.
 Cordless tools are convenient if you don't expect to have an outlet near your worksite.
 Woodworking tools with ergonomic grips and reasonable weights let you work longer without wearing out your hands and wrists.

 There is a whole universe of woodworking tools that are tailored to every facet and nuance of the woodworking process, including measuring, cutting, holding in place, assembling, and finishing pieces.
 Some vital tools frequently used in woodworking and carpentry projects include tape measures, table saws, jigsaws, miter saws, chisel sets, wood carving knives, sanders, drills, wood soldering tools, hammers, and various types of wood stains, sealers, and adhesives.
 And, of course, every woodworker needs a quality woodworking bench.

 While the terms carving and whittling are sometimes used interchangeably, they are not exactly the same thing, although both are common woodworking processes that produce a wooden figure.
 The main difference is in the tools used.

 Whittling involves using nothing more than knives to create a wooden figure.
 There are many types of whittling knives and many different sizes.